macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 title: Building My First Slackbot to Query Channel History
 ---

+I spent the last couple days building my first Slack bot: a bot to search through all the past messages in a channel and tell me which messages don't have emoji reactions, which is super useful for task management.

 In this post, I will:

-* Give a little bit of background
+* Give a little bit of background about why I built this bot
 * Run through the logic of what exactly this app will do, with some notes about discoveries I made along the way
 * Walk through some required initial setup (set up the Slack integration, install a couple of node libraries)
 * Provide a couple of links to resources I reference
 * Give the full final code, with inline commenting to walk through what is happening

+**Who is this for?*** While pretty much anyone should be able to understand the background and the general idea of what I'm doing, but this post is mostly targeted at people like me, who like to skim through articles and look directly at code to figure out how to do things.
+I'm not going to dive too deeply into the principles of each step, or why I structured my code certain ways.
+I also won't walk through setting up node or other basic pre-requisites, but there are lots of resources on the internet about that.
+You can do it!

 ## Background

+Shortly after we started using Slack on our team in 2014, it also became my task management tool.
+I hate having my notes spread over multiple systems, and Slack meets all my main task-management-system requirements:

+* Available on my Desktop pretty much all day (Slack app)
-We started using Slack in the fall of 2014, and at the time we weren’t totally sure how it was going to fit in to our workflow.
-Somehow between then and now, slack became my task management tool.
-I wanted a simple task management interface, where I could add tasks quickly from anywhere, and see at a glance whether a task was completed.
-Slack already had this functionality built-in: messaging, and emoji reactions.
-So I created a private channel for logging my tasks, and give them a green checkmark as I complete them, or a skull to kill the task.
+* Add tasks quickly from anywhere (messaging)
+* See at a glance whether a task was completed (emoji reactions)

+I use a private channel for logging my tasks, and give them a green checkmark as I complete them, or a skull to kill the task.
 I'm usually pretty good about tagging tasks as either dead or complete, but every once in a while one slips through the cracks, and gets buried in my channel history.
-The one thing Slack is missing is a way to round up all those unresolved tasks and list them for me.
-This seemed like a great reason to build my first bot.
+Slack doesn't have a way to round up and list my "unresolved" (i.e. un-marked) "tasks" (i.e., messages), so I decided to build a bot to do it.

 I don't have a ton of experience writing node apps.
 I've written a few things here and there, but so far I haven't written enough for it to become something I can just rattle off the top of my head.
 But I figured, what the hey!
 Let's do this with node.